raspberrypilearning/chatbot/en/step_3.md

 ## A talking chatbot

-Now that you have a chatbot with a personality, let's program it to talk to you.
+Now that you have a chatbot with a personality, you're going to program it to talk to you.

 --- task ---

-Click on your chatbot sprite, and add this code to your chatbot so that `when it's clicked`{:class="blockevents"}, it `asks for your name`{:class="blocksensing"} and then `says "What a lovely name!"`{:class="blocklooks"}.
+Click on your chatbot sprite, and add this code to it so that `when it's clicked`{:class="blockevents"}, it `asks for your name`{:class="blocksensing"} and then `says "What a lovely name!"`{:class="blocklooks"}.

 ![nano sprite](images/nano-sprite.png)
 ```blocks